Tytöt tykkää

 "Tytöt tykkää" ("Girls Are Fond [of That]") is a Finnish-language song by Finnish pop singer Tea, released on by EMI Finland as the lead single from her debut studio album Tytöt tykkää.
-The song peaked at number one on the Finnish Singles Chart in late July 2007 and has sold double platinum in the country with over 28,000 copies.
-Currently, the song ranks 26th on the list of the best-selling singles of all time in Finland.
+The song peaked at number one on the Finnish Singles Chart in late July 2007 and sold double platinum in the country with over 28,000 copies.

+As of 2 January 2026, the song ranks 26th on the list of the best-selling singles of all time in Finland.